Activists: Bahrain court won’t release activist from prison

-DUBAI, United Arab Emirates (AP) — Activists say a court in Bahrain has refused to release and allow a prominent activist to serve out at home the remainder of his five-year prison sentences for tweets.
+DUBAI, United Arab Emirates (AP) — Activists say a court in Bahrain has refused to release a prominent activist and allow him to serve out at home the remainder of his five-year prison sentences for tweets.

-The Bahrain Institute for Rights and Democracy said on Tuesday the court refused the noncustodial sentence request for Nabeel Rajab.
+The Bahrain Institute for Rights and Democracy said Tuesday the court refused the noncustodial sentence request for Nabeel Rajab.

 Bahrain’s state-run media did not immediately acknowledge the decision.